bedralin/automate-testbench/README.md

 Special credit goes to:
 - my buddy Harley Cumming <harleys@hawaii.edu>
-- Instrumentation Development Lab (IDL)
-- Physics and Astronomy Department, University of Hawaii at Manoa.
+- Instrumentation Development Lab (IDL), Physics and Astronomy Department, University of Hawaii at Manoa

 Without their support, none of this would be possible.